 The importance of a relevant regional fisheries management organization has been reflected in resolutions of the United Nations General Assembly, e.g. their resolution 61/105 notes in Article 66, “Encourages relevant coastal States and States fishing on the high seas for a straddling fish stock or a highly migratory fish stock, where there is no subregional or regional fisheries management organization or arrangement to establish conservation and management measures for such stocks, to cooperate to establish such an organization or enter into another appropriate arrangement to ensure the conservation and management of such stocks, and to participate in the work of the organization or arrangement”.

-Until SIODFA comes into force, vessels owned by members of SIODFA operate under licences issued by their flag states, the Cook Islands, Japan, and the Commonwealth of Australia.
-As such SIODFA vessels must satisfy the licensing requirements of each country.
+The vessels owned by members of SIODFA operate under licences issued by their flag states – the Cook Islands, Japan, and the Commonwealth of Australia.
+As such SIODFA vessels must satisfy the licensing requirements of each country for high seas fishing.